julienmn/mpv-music-wrapper/README.md

 # mpv music wrapper

 CLI music player (mpv wrapper) that plays directly from your library with optional on-the-fly per-track ReplayGain (no pre-scan or duplicate ReplayGain library), smart cover-art handling (scans folder/subfolders + embedded, picks best by keyword/resolution), RAM staging (keeps your disks/library untouched), and mpv IPC control (pause/skip/status from other tools).
 Supports random library shuffle, whole-album playback, and playlist playback from common playlist formats.
+The wrapper is now implemented in Python for portability and fewer dependencies (originally Bash).

 <img src="2025-12-03_13-12.jpg" alt="Screenshot" width="60%" />